epadam/Machine-Learning-Tutorial-Demo-Resources/README.md

 # Model Security

-How to Prove Your Model Belongs to You: A Blind-Watermark based Framework to Protect Intellectual Property of DNN[arXiv](https://arxiv.org/abs/1903.01743)
+How to Prove Your Model Belongs to You: A Blind-Watermark based Framework to Protect Intellectual Property of DNN [`arXiv`](https://arxiv.org/abs/1903.01743)

 # Neural Architecture Search (NAS)